isharehowlabs/yahudim.app/README.md

 ## License

-Created for Yeladim Church with ❤️
+Created for Rise Yahudim with ❤️